cassiebreviu/intro-nlp-wine-reviews/README.md

 Above 100     3366
 dtype: int64
 ```
-## We now have our labels for both model to predict quality and priceRange.
-Next we need to take our description text and process NLP with the library SciKitLearn to create a Bag-of-Words using the CountVectorizer functionality.
+## We now have our labels for both models to predict quality and priceRange.
+Next we need to take our description text and process NLP with the library SciKitLearn to create a Bag-of-Words using the [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) functionality.

+The docs do a great job of explaining the CountVectorizer.
+I recommend reading through them to get a full understanding of whats going on, however I will go over some of the basics here.

+At a high level the CountVectorizer is taking the text of the description, removing stop words (such as “the”, “a”, “an”, “in”), creating a tokenization of the words and then creating a vector of numbers that represents the description.
+The text description is now represented as numbers with only the words we care about and can be processed by the computer to train a model.
+Remember the computer understand numbers and words can be represented as numbers so the computer can "understand".

+Lets take a look at how we do this now.